bscotch/GameMakerLibraries/.github/ISSUE_TEMPLATE/submission.md

 # [recommended] Which GameMaker versions is this resource useful for?
 Delete any incompatible versions.
 compatibility: [8, Studio, Studio 2, Studio 2.3]

 # [recommended] Tags are used to group, filter, and sort resources by useful features.
 Delete any tags that don't apply to this resource.
-If you need additional tags, go ahead and provide them (use kebab case) and they'll be reviewed by project maintainers.
 tags:
   - asset
   - community